xuanz0216/xuanz0216.github.io/_posts/2020-3-9-Data-Modeling.md

 **3. Steps of dimensional modelling**
 * select the business process
 * declare the level of detail
-> if a table contains sales data for every day, then it should be daily granularity.
+    if a table contains sales data for every day, then it should be daily granularity.
 If a table contains total sales data for each month, then it has monthly granularity.
 * identify dimension (what, where, who)
 * identify fact
 * build the schema
-> star schema
+    star schema
         The star schema architecture is easy to design.
-The central of the star consists of the fact table and the points of the start is domension tables.
+The central of the star consists of the fact table and the points of the start is dimension tables.
         The fact table in the star chema which is third normal form.
         The dimensional table are de-normalized
-> snowflake schema
+    snowflake schema
         The snowflake schema is an extension of the star schema, ecah dimension are normalized and connected to more dimension tables